joemasilotti/bridge-components/components/biometrics-lock/README.md

 # Biometrics Lock Component

 > [!IMPORTANT]
 > This is a paid component.
-Gain access to the source code by [purchasing a Pro license](https://buy.stripe.com/fZeaF6bn9b9d4Pm14b).
+Gain access to the Swift and Kotlin code by [purchasing a Pro license](https://buy.stripe.com/fZeaF6bn9b9d4Pm14b).

 When enabled, locks the app when it is backgrounded until the user authenticates via biometrics.